Lisa O'Hare

-Lisa O'Hare is an English actress who has played Eliza Doolittle in My Fair Lady and the title character of Mary Poppins in the West End and UK stage.
+Lisa Jane O'Hare is an English actress who has played Eliza Doolittle in My Fair Lady and the title character of Mary Poppins in the West End and UK stage.
 She more recently has appeared in several prime-time American television shows on TNT, ABC and NBC.
 She most recently starred on Broadway in the musical, A Gentleman's Guide to Love and Murder.

 Career

 O'Hare was trained as a ballet dancer, and performed in dance-oriented shows such as Alice and the Others at Sadler's Wells and Defile at the Royal Opera House.
 Moving to musical theatre, O'Hare joined the original London production of Mary Poppins as the understudy for the original Laura Michelle Kelly as well as a member of the original ensemble in December 2004.
 She left the production in July 2005.

 From 28 September 2005 at the Palace Theatre in Manchester, O'Hare joined the National UK Tour of Cameron Mackintosh's production of My Fair Lady as the alternate Eliza Doolittle, sharing the role with Amy Nuttall until the UK tour ended on 12 August 2006 at the Wales Millennium Centre in Cardiff.

 On 6 November 2006, O'Hare returned to the London production of Mary Poppins assuming the title role on a full-time basis.
 She replaced Scarlett Strallen, making her the third actress to hold the West End title role.
 Her last performance with the London Company on the show was on 19 May 2007.

 In 2007, O'Hare reprised her role as Eliza Doolittle in the national US tour of My Fair Lady alongside Christopher Cazenove as Henry Higgins, who had starred with her in the National UK Tour.
 The US tour opened on 12 September 2007 in Tampa, Florida, and closed on 22 June 2008 in Tempe, Arizona.
 For her portrayal of Eliza Doolittle in the States, O'Hare was nominated for the 2008 Helen Hayes Award for Outstanding Lead Actress in a Non-Resident Production and was nominated and won the 26th Elliot Norton Award for Outstanding Musical Performance.

 Since returning to the UK, O'Hare starred as the title role in Gigi from 6 August to 13 September 2008 at Regent's Park Open Air Theatre.